Harry Knowles: Fantastic Fest

 Knowles is a co-founder of the annual Fantastic Fest, held in Austin.
 It was founded in 2005 by Knowles, Tim League of Alamo Drafthouse, Paul Alvarado-Dykstra and Tim McCanlies, writer of The Iron Giant and Secondhand Lions.
 The festival focuses on genre films such as horror, science fiction, fantasy, action, Asian and cult cinema.
 The festival takes place in September at the Alamo Drafthouse South Lamar.

-On September 21, 2017, days before allegations of sexual assault by Knowles surfaced, it was announced that AICN had been dropped as a sponsor of the festival.
+On September 21, 2017, days before allegations of sexual assault by Knowles surfaced, it was announced that Ain't It Cool News had been dropped as a sponsor of the festival.
 On September 25, 2017, the Alamo Drafthouse severed all business ties with Knowles.

 Controversies

 Accusations of biased reviews

 Knowles attended events offered to the press, paid for by the movie studios, including visits to movie sets and premieres, which led to questions about the resulting impartiality of his articles and reviews.
-For example, after being flown to the premiere of the 1998 Godzilla movie, he gave the movie a wildly positive review, while the vast majority of critics disliked the film.
+After being flown to the premiere of the 1998 Godzilla movie, he gave the movie a wildly positive review, while the vast majority of critics disliked the film.

 In 1999, Knowles praised a script by Drew McWeeny and Scott Swan, but he did not mention that McWeeny was a contributor to the site (writing under the pseudonym "Moriarty").
 This and other alleged lapses were reported in a series of articles in Film Threat.

 Fake Oscar nominees story

 In early 2000, Knowles posted materials stolen from an ABC staffer's home computer, which Knowles took at face value to be the Oscar nominees for the Academy Awards, a day before the official announcement.
 When the actual nominees were announced the following day, it was discovered that his finalists in almost every category were incorrect.
 Knowles acknowledged his error when it became clear he was wrong, but then disclosed the IP address of the person whose computer had been hacked, compounding the error.
-The Academy considered suing Knowles for trademark and copyright infringement, but ultimately decided against it.
+The academy considered suing Knowles for trademark and copyright infringement, but ultimately decided against it.